OpenMDAO/dymos/joss/paper.md

 Here, $\bar{x}$ is a vector of time-varying state variables whose behavior is affected by time ($t$), a vector of dynamic controls ($\bar{u}$), and a vector of static design parameters ($\bar{d}$).

-To optimize a dynamic system we also need to account for the objective function ($J$)
+To optimize a dynamic system we also need to account for the objective function ($J$):
 \begin{align*}
   \mathrm{J} = f_{obj}(\bar{x},t,\bar{u},\bar{d})
 \end{align*}